Compare Travel Insurance Resources Travelling with Pets

 British Airways allow registered assistance dogs to travel in the cabin while all other pets must travel in the cargo hold, except OpenSkies flights between Paris and New York where cats or dogs under 6kg/13.2lb are accepted in the cabin.

 Cathay Pacific will not allow pets, other than service dogs to travel within the cabin.
-All other Pets must travel as cargo.
+All other pets must travel as cargo.
 Breeds not allowed to travel at all include the Himalayan, Persian or Exoctic cat, or Boxer, Pug, Mastiff and more.
 The Hong Kong Agriculture, Fisheries and Conservation Department (AFCD) has very strict regulations regarding the import/transhipment of dogs.
 Dogs cannot be brought into or transit through Hong Kong unless a Special Permit to do so is obtained in advance from AFCD.
 Additional prior approval from AFCD is also required for in-cabin transport of a Disability Assistance Dog.

 Etihad like most airlines, do not allow you to travel with pets within the cabin either.
 Guide dogs to lead the blind are permitted however, for flights from Abu Dhabi to USA and vice versa only.
 Typical breed restrictions apply.
 They do accept the carriage of falcons in the main aircraft cabin provided that all the necessary documents have been obtained.
 All other pets are accepted only as manifested cargo and are not permitted within the aircraft cabin or checked baggage.